 - A bonus amounting to one standard paycheck upon completing your contract

 This is required by law and should be written in your contract.
 If it is not and you sign the contract anyway, sorry bout ya.

 - Your own furnished apartment with a bed, refrigerator, stove (no ovens in Korea), etc.

-Even though we had a ruff experience with the school where we worked, we had an amazing time in Korea.
-Yes we were over worked and might be a bit bitter about the school we taught at.
+Even though we had a rough experience with the school where we worked, we had an amazing time in Korea.
+Yes, we were overworked and might be a bit bitter about the school we taught at.
 But we have chalked it up to experience hard earned.
 Also, from other experiences I’ve read and heard about, it can be much MUCH worse.
 It also helps that we can share this experience with you so you don’t get suckered into the same situation we did.

 Teaching in Korea is an experience like no other and if you want to gain a whole new insight into the world, this is a perfect opportunity.
 Just make sure you do your homework before diving in head first and signing that contract.